Evita (1996 film): Oliver Stone: 1987–1994

 In 1990, the Walt Disney Studios acquired the film rights to Evita, and Glenn Gordon Caron was hired to direct the film, with Madonna set to appear in the lead role.
-Disney was to produce the film under its adult film label Hollywood Pictures.
+Disney was to produce the film under its film label Hollywood Pictures.
 Although Disney had spent $2–3 million in development costs, it canceled the plans in May 1991 when the budget climbed to $30 million.
 Disney chairman Jeffrey Katzenberg did not want to spend more than $25.7 million on the film.
 In November 1993, Stigwood sold the film rights to Andrew G. Vajna's production company Cinergi Pictures.
 Vajna later enlisted Arnon Milchan of Regency Enterprises as a co-financier, and Stone returned as the film's director after meeting with Dan Halsted, the senior vice president of Hollywood Pictures.
 Production was set to begin sometime in 1995 after Stone and Milchan concluded filming of Noriega, a film chronicling the life of Panamanian general and dictator Manuel Noriega.
-Stone and Milchan disputed over the high production costs of Evita, Noriega (which was never filmed) and Nixon (1995), resulting in Stone leaving the project in July 1994.
+Stone and Milchan disputed over the high production costs of Evita, Noriega (which never was filmed) and Nixon (1995), resulting in Stone leaving the project in July 1994.

 Development

 In December 1994, Alan Parker signed on to write and direct the film after being approached by Stigwood and Vajna.
 Parker also produced the film, with his Dirty Hands Productions banner enlisted as a production company.
 While drafting his own script, Parker researched Eva's life, compiling newspaper articles, documentaries and English-language books.
 He refused to borrow elements from Stone's script or the stage play, instead opting to model his script after Rice and Lloyd Webber's concept album.
 Stone had a falling out with Parker over the content of the script, claiming that he had made significant contributions.
 A legal dispute and arbitration by the Writers Guild of America resulted in Parker and Stone sharing a screenwriting credit.

 Parker's finished script included 146 changes to the concept album's music and lyrics.
 In May 1995, he and Rice visited Lloyd Webber at his home in France, where Parker tried to bring them to work on the film.
 Rice and Lloyd Webber had not worked together for many years, and the script for Evita required that they compose new music.
-In June 1995, with assistance from the United States Department of State and senator Chris Dodd, Parker arranged a private meeting with Menem in Argentina to discuss the film's production and request permission to film at the Casa Rosada, the executive mansion.
+In June 1995, with assistance from the United States Department of State and United States Senator Chris Dodd, Parker arranged a private meeting with Menem in Argentina to discuss the film's production and request permission to film at the Casa Rosada, the executive mansion.
 Although he expressed his discontent with the production, Menem granted the filmmakers creative freedom to shoot in Argentina, but not in the Casa Rosada.
 He also advised Parker to be prepared to face protests against the film.
 Parker had the film's production designer Brian Morris take photographs of the Casa Rosada, so that the production could construct a replica at Shepperton Studios in England.
 The director visited seven other countries before deciding to film on location in Buenos Aires and Budapest.